vincentkerdraon/couch-game-WebRTC/README.md

 2. Connect controllers (e.g., phones or computers) to the host.
 3. Interact with the application in real-time.

+## Recommended Test

+- Display the host on a TV or projector.
+- Connect multiple controllers to the host (using QR code)
+- Use the "square" movement to evaluate latency.
+- Send traffic to test performance limits (e.g., 1000 bits x 100 messages/s should be sufficient).
+- Continue using the "square" movement.
+- Disconnect from the internet to verify that communication is strictly local.

 ## Build

 ```bash